Google Cloud KMS | Teleport

 - A Google Cloud account.

-Teleport Cloud and Teleport Open Source do not currently support HSMs or Key Management Services.
+Teleport Cloud and Teleport Community Edition do not currently support HSMs or Key Management Services.

 Step 1/5.
 Create a key ring in GCP